Have you ever baked salmon in parchment paper?

 If you don't have parchment paper, you can use aluminum foil.
 The cool thing about the paper is that it's pretty, and you can even serve the salmon in the parchment pouches, letting the diners unwrap them on their plates.

-Salmon with Fennel Baked in Parchment Recipe
+Salmon With Fennel Baked in Parchment

 You can use dry white wine instead of, or in addition to, the lemon juice.

 1 fennel bulb, sliced paper thin (a mandoline helps for this)

 Freshly ground black pepper

-- Several sprigs of fresh fennel fronds
+Several sprigs fresh fennel fronds

-- 2 Tbsp butter
+2 tablespoons butter

-Preheat oven to 350°F (175°C).
+Preheat oven to 350°F (175°C)

 Lay sprigs of fennel fronds over the salmon.
 Lay 3 thin slices of lemon over the fennel fronds and salmon (more if you want).
 Or you could put the lemon sliced down first and top with the fronds, your choice.
 I think the slices on top look better.
 Dot the top with butter.

 You may find it easier to wrap a large (multi serving) fillet in the following way.
 Arrange the fillet so that its long side is facing you, and the two shorter ends are to the left and right.
 Then lift up the parchment edges closest to you, and furthest from you, bring them together, and fold them over a few times.
 Then tuck the left and right edges under the fillet.

 Serve immediately.
 To serve, you can either carefully transfer each salmon fillet and mound of fennel slices to individual plates, or you can serve the salmon in the pouch itself, on a plate.